-Sleep center in Gainesville, Florida
+Sleep medicine in North Florida

 For more information about our sleep services, please call The Sleep Disorders Center at (352) 333-5235.

 According to the Centers for Disease Control and Prevention, one in three American adults are not getting enough sleep on a regular basis.
 The National Sleep Foundation says that the average adult needs eight hours of sleep per night.
 Despite efforts to reach those eight hours, millions of Americans still have problems feeling awake and refreshed in the morning.

 At The Sleep Disorders Center, we are committed to educating our patients on the benefits of adequate sleep, the symptoms of sleep disorders and the help that is available to them.